Fresh chopped salad bursting with flavorful vegetables, green herbs and Middle Eastern street cart-style spiced grilled chicken.

 - 2 cups each torn romaine lettuce and arugula

 - 1 teaspoon Aleppo or Maras pepper, or 1/2 teaspoon crushed red chili

 - 1/4 cup thick plain yogurt, such as labneh or Greek

 - Put the ingredients for the spice rub in a jar.
 Cover and shake well to mix.

 - Pile the herbs together on a cutting board and finely chop.
-Add the herbs to the bowl, along with the feta, Aleppo pepper and a pinch of salt.
+Add the herbs to the bowl, along with the romaine, arugula, feta, Aleppo chili pepper and a pinch of salt.

 - Add the chicken to the bowl.
 Drizzle about half the dressing over and toss to mix.
 Taste for seasoning, adding more dressing, salt, pepper or chili if you like.

 - Spread a tablespoon of yogurt on each serving bowl or plate.
 Serve the salad over the yogurt with the pita on the side.